 Supplementary files should follow the same naming convention:

 You can stop and save your work at any point in the submission process and resume your submission at a later date.
 Click the ‘cancel/save’ button which appears at the bottom of every ETD submission page.
 The data you have already entered will be stored until you come back to the submission.

-If you accidentally exit from the submission process, you can always resume by re-entering the
+If you accidentally exit from the submission process, you can always resume by re-entering the digital library repository.

 You can cancel your submission at any point.